AKEric/skinner/README.md

 ## Donate For Usage

 As of Feb 2023, Skinner has been open sourced.
-But the developer would still appreicate any tips you'd like to provide.
+But the developer would still appreicate any tips you'd like to provide!

-Please 'buy me a coffee' per the below suggested tipping rate:  https://www.buymeacoffee.com/akeric
+Please 'buy me a coffee' per the below suggested tipping rate:

+* https://www.buymeacoffee.com/akeric  : accepts Google Pay, Apple Pay, and Credit Card
 * Student / Hobbyist / Indy dev : Free!  (but if you want to donate, I won't turn you down)
 * Any other production : $25 a user.

-It accepts Google Pay, Apple Pay, and Credit Card.

 ## Disclaimers

-Skinner is closed source code:  You are welcome to use it for your benefit for free without restriction, but the secret sauce is kept behind the counter.

-By using/installing it you're accepting all repsonsibilities for its usage, and release me from all liability: See the [License](https://github.com/AKEric/skinner/blob/main/LICENSE.md).
+By using/installing Skinner you're accepting all repsonsibilities for its usage, and release me from all liability: See the [License](https://github.com/AKEric/skinner/blob/main/LICENSE.md).

-Skinner is obfuscated via [PyArmor](https://pyarmor.dashingsoft.com/)

-If you have interest in purchasing the source for your production, please contact me for pricing info. ```warpcat at gmail dot com```

 I have a full time job, this is a side project:  I will attempt to address all issues outside of work hours to the best of my abilities.